jamesgopsill/macaulay_py/README.md

 # Macaulay Notation in Python

-A simple package to create, integrate and compute shear force and bending moments from Macaulay Notation.
+A package to create, integrate and compute shear force and bending moments from [Macaulay Notation](https://en.wikipedia.org/wiki/Macaulay_brackets).

 ## Installing